AshrafGardizy/AshrafGardizy/README.md

 - 🌱 Currently pursuing a Master's in Information Security at Stockholm University

-- 💞️ I’m looking to collaborate on the development of Mobile Application projects and Web projectes.
+- 💞️ I’m looking to collaborate on the development of Web Projects.
 - 📫 You can reach me by using my email address: ashrafgardizy@gmail.com

 <!---